e-finance-frankfurt/server-user/user-manual/README.md

 #### 2.4.1&nbsp; User storage

+> User storage should always be your main storage!

 Most of the time, you should use your 100 GB of user storage (internal storage).
 This is **both the fastest and the safest option**, as user storage is based on an NVMe SSD and can be accessed only by you and the admin.

 #### 2.4.2&nbsp; Temp storage